 The following standards, amendments to standards and interpretations have been identified as those which may impact the Society in the period of initial application.
-They are available for early adoption at 30 June 2009, but have not been applied in preparing this financial report.
+They are available for early adoption at 30 June 2010, but have not been applied in preparing the financial statements.